Liao Kuo-tung: 2018 Taitung County magistrate election

 Liu's Kuomintang membership was suspended in August 2020, after he was detained and questioned regarding a legal case involving allegations of bribery.
 The Taipei District Court ruled in July 2022 that Liao had violated the Anti-Corruption Act, sentenced him to eight years and six months imprisonment, and decided that he was to return NT$6.2 million in bribes.
 In February 2025, Liao was indicted on additional further charges.
+The Taipei District Court sentenced Liao to seven and a half years in prison on the corruption charges in November 2025.